-Accounting for equity accounted investments The Group holds significant equity investments accounted for in terms of IAS 28, "Investments in associates and joint ventures".
+Accounting for equity accounted investments

+The Group holds significant equity accounted

+Investments accounted for in accordance with

+requirements of IAS 28, "Investments in

+associates and joint ventures".

-The equity accounted investments do not all have year-ends that are coterminous with that of the Group, and the Group's accounting policy is to account for an appropriate lag period in reporting on their results.
-Any significant transactions that occur between the equity - accounted investments year - end and 31 March (the Group's year - end) are taken into account in the equity-accounted results of the equity accounted investment.
+Majority of the Group's equity accounted investments do not have year-end that is coterminous with that of the Group.
+The Group's accounting policy is to account for an appropriate lag period in reporting on their results.
+Any significant transactions that occur between the year end date of equity - accounted investments and 31 March (the Group's year - end) are considered in the share of results of the equity accounted investment.

-Accounting for equity accounted investments is a matter of most significance due to the significant contribution of the associate investments to the consolidated results of the Group, the impact these have on the Group's results and the fact that the investments have year - ends that are not coterminous with that of the Group.
+Accounting for equity accounted investments is a matter of most significance due to the significant contribution of the equity accounted investments to the consolidated results and the financial position of the Group and the fact that the investments have year - ends that are not coterminous with that of the Group.

-Also, attention is drawn to accounting policies for associates, critical accounting estimates and judgements and related disclosures set out in notes 25.4, 24(iv) and 3 to the consolidated financial statements, respectively.
+Also, attention is drawn to accounting policies for associates, critical accounting estimates and judgements and related disclosures set out in notes 25.4, 24(iv), 2 and 3 to the consolidated financial statements, respectively.